sakloui/jorban-martysmods.github.io/docs/basic-reshade-guides/understanding-and-using-reshade.md

 <details markdown="block" class="details-tree">
 <summary>Understanding Performance Mode</summary>

-The `Performance Mode` setting, as highlighted in the image below, enhances the efficiency of compilation processes and ReShade's memory operations, reducing performance overhead:
+The `Performance Mode` setting, shown in the image below, boosts the speed of compilation processes and ReShade's memory operations, cutting down on performance overhead:

 ![Performance Mode](../images/understanding-and-using-reshade/rsui_performance_mode.png){: style="max-width:65%" }

-`Performance Mode` will restrict changes made to a shader's parameters.
+`Performance Mode` will limit changes to a shader's parameters.

-If you encounter any inconsistencies while using Performance Mode, **always** report them to the shader creator.
+If you notice anything odd while using Performance Mode, **always** let the shader developer know.

 </details>